Cutoff for mixtures of permuted Markov chains: reversible case: Analysis on the quasi-tree II: Markovian regeneration structure

 for all $t \geq 1$ and $x,y \in S$.
 This chain can be thought of as representing $Y$ together with the waiting time until the next renewal: letting $\tau_{k}$ be the $k$-th successive hitting time of $S \times \{ 0 \}$, the $S$-coordinate of $(U_{\tau_k})_{k \geq 1}$ has the distribution of $(Y_k)_{k \geq 0}$, given $Y_0 = U_0$.
 The number of jumps $N_t$ made before time $t \geq 0$ is thus the number of such hitting times that occurred before $t$.
 By the ergodic theorem for Markov chains, one immediately gets

 where $\tmu$ is the unique stationary measure of the Markov chain $(U_{k})_{ k \geq 0}$.
 As can be checked easily, it is given by:

 for all $x \in S, t \geq 0$.
-In particular $\tmu(S \times \{ 0 \}) = \bE_{\mu} \sbra{T_1}^{-1}$. \end{proof}
+In particular $\tmu(S \times \{ 0 \}) = \bE_{\mu} \sbra{T_1 - T_0}^{-1}$. \end{proof}

-The two following Propositions establish mixing results for a Markov renewal process $(Y,T)$.
+The following two propositions establish mixing results for a Markov renewal process $(Y,T)$.
 These are not necessary for the asymptotic analysis on the quasi-tree but will be used to essentially compute the annealed laws of $\cX$ and $X$ and obtain the value of the limiting measure $\hat{\pi}$ in Proposition \ref{prop:nice_approx}.
-Proposition \ref{prop:markov_renewal_thm} is an analog of the classical renewal theorem. with a quantitative bound on the speed of convergence.
-To prove it, we establish first a stronger result in Proposition \ref{prop:mixing_mrp}, namely a mixing property for the whole process $(Y,T)$, where $T$ is allowed here to take negative values.
-Since $T$ is unbounded mixing is here understood as the fact that the process forgets abouts its starting state.
+Proposition \ref{prop:markov_renewal_thm} is an analog of the classical renewal theorem, with a quantitative bound on the speed of convergence.
+To prove it, we first establish a stronger result in Proposition \ref{prop:mixing_mrp}, namely a mixing property for the whole process $(Y,T)$, where $T$ is allowed here to take negative values.
+Since $T$ is unbounded and does not converge to an invariant distribution, mixing is here understood as the fact that we can couple processes started from different distributions to make them coalesce.

 \begin{proposition} Let $(Y_k, T_{k} - T_{k-1})_{k \geq 0}$ satisfy \eqref{eq:M1_property}, with $T_{-1} := 0$ and $T_{k} - T_{k-1} \in \bZ$ a.s. for all $k \geq 0$.
 Suppose $Y$ is positive recurrent, irreducible and aperiodic.
 Let $Q_{t}(x,y) := \bP \cond{Y_1 = y, T_1 - T_0 = t}{Y_0 = x}$ for all $t \in \bZ$ and